 Causes of calcium deficiency

-Calcium deficiency may occur due to a variety of causes, such as:
+Calcium deficiency in babies may occur due to a variety of causes, such as:

 - Low intake of dairy